maxguru/hydra-private-server/README.md

 ## Initial target setup

-Clone this repo on the target system (where you have hidden serices running).
+Clone this repo on the target system (where you have hidden services running).

 Run setup to initialize settings,
 ```